HicResearch/TREEHOOSE/doc/deployment/Step4-DeployDataEgressApp.md

 ### Step 4B.
 Log in to the EC2 instance

 - [ ] Follow these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/session-manager.html) to learn how to connect via SSM to the EC2 instance created in Step 1.
-- [ ] Run the following commands to initialise your environment:
+- [ ] Run the following command to log in and initialise your environment:
 ```
-sudo su ec2-user
+sudo -iu ec2-user
-source ~/.bash_profile
 ```

 - [ ] Run the following commands to download the source code (temporarily using S3):